 Filing Complaints: Any and all potential violations of this policy, including known and suspected harassment or discrimination by or against a student, should immediately be brought to the attention of a Title IX Officer or a Responsible Employee.
-The violations include discrimination, harassment, and retaliation that are committed by other students, faculty or staff members, administrative personnel at the University and Howard University Hospital, individuals doing business on University property, those engaged in educational or extracurricular activities on University property and visitors.
-When reporting such incidents, the Complainant should do their best to provide as much information as possible, including, but not limited to, the name of each person involved, the date and time of the incident, the location where the incident occurred, a specific description of what happened and any other information on which the complaint is based.
-Immediately upon learning of a potential violation of this policy, the Responsible Employee must contact the Title IX Office to report any and all known information related to the incident.
+Violations include discrimination, harassment, and retaliation that are committed by other students, faculty or staff members, administrative personnel at the University and Howard University Hospital, individuals doing business on University property, those engaged in educational or extracurricular activities on University property and visitors.
+When reporting such incidents, the complainant should provide as much information as possible, including, but not limited to, the name of each person involved, the date and time of the incident, the location where the incident occurred, a specific description of what happened and any other information on which the complaint is based.
+Immediately upon learning of a potential violation of this policy, the Responsible Employee must contact the Title IX Office to report any, and all known information related to the incident.
 All complaints that are brought to the attention of a Responsible Employee must be submitted to a Title IX Officer by the Responsible Employee.

 Students are encouraged to consult with the Title IX Office if they have any questions regarding this policy, including, but not limited to, the appropriateness of filing a complaint.
-Once the Complainant gives notice of a possible violation of this policy to the Title IX Officer or a Responsible Employee, whether written, verbal, or by any other means, the Title IX Officer will commence an investigation in accordance with this policy.
-Upon receiving notice of a possible violation of this policy, the Title IX Officer will commence an investigation in accordance with this policy.
+Once the complainant gives notice of a possible violation of this policy to the Title IX Officer or a Responsible Employee, whether written, verbal, or by any other means, the Title IX Officer will start an investigation in accordance with this policy.
 Upon receiving notice of a possible violation of this policy, the Title IX Officer will invite the putative Complainant to submit a written complaint which states the facts and allegations of the potential violation.
 If they elect not to submit a written complaint, the Title IX Officer will nonetheless conduct an investigation, but such investigation will be necessarily limited based upon the information provided.

 University Amnesty Statement: The University recognizes that an individual who has been drinking or using drugs at the time of the incident may be hesitant to make a report because drinking and drug use may be a violation of the Student of Code of Conduct and/or local law.
-In order to encourage reporting and remove barriers to doing so, any individual who reports Prohibited Conduct under this policy, either as a Complainant or as a third party witness, will not be subject to disciplinary action by the University for their own personal consumption of alcohol or drugs at or near the time of the incident, provided that any such violations did not place the health, safety or well-being of any other person at risk.
+In order to encourage reporting and remove barriers to doing so, any individual who reports prohibited conduct under this policy, either as a complainant or as a third-party witness, will not be subject to disciplinary action by the University for their own personal consumption of alcohol or drugs at or near the time of the incident, provided that any such violations did not place the health, safety or well-being of any other person at risk.
 The University may, however, advise a student to engage in an educational discussion regarding the dangers of alcohol consumption or drug use or to pursue other educational and counseling activities regarding such use.